gilbo123/LMCorral/README.md

 # Using UV to run with config.yaml for limits/reports
 uv run lmcorral run --verbose --probe ssrf --docx report.docx

+# Using LMCorral directly
+lmcorral run --verbose
+lmcorral report lmcorral-report.jsonl

+# Using LMCorral as a module
+python -m lmcorral run         # module form; works with venv active (pip or uv)
 ```

 ### Table output example (`qwen3.6:latest` on Ollama)